ArcticMC/Scenarios/descriptions.md

 ### Blood Diamonds (L)
 > Every time you mine a diamond ore, you will lose half a heart.

+### Blood Diamonds+ (L)
+> Whenever you mine a diamond, you will take 1% of damage or 0.1 hearts.
+The damage will progressively continue for each diamond you mine.
+For example, if you're mining your 15th diamond, you will take 15% of damage or 1.5 hearts.

 ### Blood Enchants (L)
 > Every time you enchant an item, you will lose half a heart.